 Although Joseph Jewell has in recent years made Chardonnay, Vermentino, skin-fermented Pinot Gris, a rosé of Pinot Noir, Zinfandel, and Syrah, the Russian River Valley and Humboldt County Pinots, most crafted in small lots, are the stars.
 Hosts, sometimes Manspeaker himself, pour them at a modest storefront tasting room along laid-back Forestville’s short main drag.
+(Seasonal experiences include a vineyard tour and tasting.)
 The Joseph Jewell story—best conveyed by the wines themselves—revolves around a passion for producing what Manspeaker hopes guests will agree are “killer Pinots from high-quality fruit.”

 Owner and winemaker: Adrian Manspeaker.